Both 401(k) and profit sharing plans are employer-sponsored retirement plans.

 Are you prepared to monitor the plan’s service providers?

-A note on compliance
+A note on plan compliance

 Keep in mind that to preserve the tax benefits of a profit-sharing plan, the plan must provide substantive benefits for rank-and-file employees, not just business owners and managers.
 Profit-sharing plans face requirements called nondiscrimination rules that compare both plan participation and contributions of highly compensated employees to nonhighly compensated employees.

 How can I start a profit-sharing plan?

-the formula you will use to calculate contributions
+The formula you will use to calculate contributions

-how contributions are deposited
+How contributions are deposited

-how you determine employee eligibility
+How you determine employee eligibility

-the vesting schedule, etc.
+The vesting schedule, etc.

 Terminating a profit-sharing plan

-The Human Interest Team
+Article ByThe Human Interest Team

 We believe that everyone deserves access to a secure financial future, which is why we make it easy to provide a 401(k) to your employees.
-Human Interest offers a low-cost 401(k) with automated administration, built-in investment advising, and integration with leading payroll providers.
+Human Interest offers a low-cost 401(k) with automated administration, built-in investment education, and integration with leading payroll providers.